 Short version – we met, had dinner and all was fine.
 No one ever addressed the 17-year gap, but I let it go.

-This past year, my mother-in-law passed away after a year-long battle with cancer.
+In 2019, my mother-in-law passed away after a year-long battle with cancer.
 When Michael mentioned the upcoming 25th-anniversary idea, his father, Lou, said he wanted to attend.

 “It’s what your mother would have wanted.”

 So, here we are on the big day – our group of 25 gets on board the High Roller and off we go!